mickadoo/projecteuler/README.md

-# projecteuler
+# Project Euler

-collections of sollutions for [projecteuler.net](https://projecteuler.net/)
+Collections of solutions for [projecteuler.net](https://projecteuler.net/)

+I started to help learn C but some are in PHP